 Decoding the Mystery of Your Firm’s Failure to Change

 As mysteries go, this one is not too difficult to solve—at least on paper.
-Almost everything about how we run our businesses focuses on optimizing efficiency by simplifying processes, minimizing costs and doing more of what works at a declining cost in pursuit of maximizing profits.
+Almost everything about how people run their businesses focuses on optimizing efficiency by simplifying processes, minimizing costs and doing more of what works at a declining cost in pursuit of maximizing profits.

-We wire our organizational thinking and our leadership and managerial practices to market, sell and support more of what we make or do.
-Our investments and our improvements are linear in nature and support the theme of doing more of what works at progressively lower costs.
+Business society has wired its organizational thinking and its leadership and managerial practices to market, sell and support more of what companies make or do.
+A firm's investments and improvements are linear in nature and support the theme of doing more of what works at progressively lower costs.

 A quick review of most firm’s product and project development pipelines illustrates this principle at work.
 The gross majority of approved projects are focused on extending existing offerings by adding new features or mildly tweaking size or form factor.
 Instead of looking at discontinuous investments in new or emerging markets to fuel future growth, we place all our bets in the here and now.

 Think about the increasingly mature smartphone market where new product introductions are increasingly met with a yawn and providers struggle to eke out sales gains from these upgrades—a far cry from the stampede to upgrade they experienced with earlier versions of their offerings.

 7 Reasons the Social Pressure to “Never Change” Is Strong

 While companies are busy chasing efficiencies to reduce costs and tweaking their popular offerings to get incremental gains in sales, the failure to adapt has even deeper roots in existing organizational cultures and in the workers themselves.